 Bowman knows the master plan well.
 He attended every meeting with Friday Architects, and a PDF of the master plan is downloaded on his phone.
 But no work has started on the Sports Court.
 Like other poor neighborhoods in the city, Nicetown lacks the revenue streams and rising property values to draw the necessary private investors to fund such a big, new space.
-In Philly these days, nice parks are about making money; which is why Bowman’s vision is more radical and idyllic than it appears — and why the land under the highway continues to provide a window into Philadelphia’s inequity and segregation decades after the bulldozers first rolled in to clear the parcel to make way for the elevated highway.
+In Philly these days, nice parks are about making money; which is why Bowman’s vision is more radical and idyllic than it appears — and why the land under the highway continues to provide a window into Philadelphia’s inequity and segregation decades after the bulldozers first rolled in to clear the parcel to make way for the elevated road.

 When we arrived at the underpass, Bowman gave me a virtual guided tour of Friday’s master plan.
 The four basketball courts will go over there, he said, pointing to the large, wedge-shaped section near the western edge of Germantown Avenue, where the roadway is at its highest point.
 Next to the courts, on a sunny patch on the outer edge of the wedge, there will be a community garden.
 We crossed Germantown Avenue, where the underpass narrows and the highway slopes closer toward the ground, and Bowman showed me the area set aside for a skatepark and a small BMX bike zone.
 Bowman imagines amateur and maybe even professional players offering free basketball clinics, and the community’s experienced gardeners teaching teenagers how to grow flowers and food.
 He imagines the kids putting down their screens and coming outside to play.
 “This,” Bowman said, gesturing behind us and visualizing the future park, “represents the middle class.”